unisonweb/unison/unison-src/transcripts/update-type-delete-constructor-with-dependent.output.md

     Bar n   -> n
     Baz n m -> n Nat.+ m

-  structural type Foo = Bar Nat
+  unique type Foo = Bar Nat

   Typechecking failed when propagating the update to all the dependents.